MartinDM/martindm/README.md

 ## Hi there 👋

+I'm a Senioir Software Engineer in Nottingham working in HealthTech.

+Passionate about Product.
+I build excellent user experience and lead teams toward an engineering culture that prioritises feedback, learning and shipping that matters.

 <!--
 **MartinDM/martindm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.